-What to Know Before Getting First Tattoo
+What To Know Before Getting First Tattoo

 In this post, know what to keep in mind before and after getting your first tattoo.
 The idea of getting a tattoo scared me before, but when I actually got one, it’s an amazing feeling.
 Any age after eighteen is the best to get your first tattoo.
-I got my first tattoo before lockdown and was excited to get a second one soon after, but in view of the current situation, not until everything gets normal.
-In this article, I would like to share my first tattoo experience, first tattoo tips, before and aftercare, to help you prepare for possible best tattoo experience.
+I got my first tattoo before lockdown and was excited to get a second one soon after, but because of the current situation, not until everything gets normal.
+In this article, I would like to share my first tattoo experience, first tattoo tips, before and aftercare, to help you prepare for the possible best tattoo experience.

 Things You Need to Know Before Getting Your First Tattoo

 Tattoos are a form of body art, in which a design is created on the surface of your skin, by inserting ink with a needle into the dermis layer of the skin.
-Tattooing started several thousand years ago, from 3370 BC and 3100 BC (reference Wikipedia).
+Tattooing started several thousand years ago, between 3370 BC and 3100 BC (reference Wikipedia).
 In India, it has been used commonly by many tribal populations.
 The tribals used tattoos to get the identification mark of their community and clan on their body.
 That made it clear to recognize for them, which group or community they belong to.

 Tattoos became a fashion trend after the nineties.
-These days, the trend of tattoo in the glamour industry has reached a peak.
+These days, the trend of tattoos in the glamour industry has reached a peak.
 A tattoo machine is used to make tattoos.
 This machine uses a needle for the printing on the skin.
 Tattoo making is very precise and difficult.
 It takes time to get the tattoo done according to its layout and type.
 It may take 1 hour to 7 hours to complete a tattoo, depending on the design and artwork.